Holland & Belgium Bike & Boat: Bruges to Amsterdam

 Included Meals: Dinner

 After lunch, enjoy a scenic ride out of the city.
-Your bike path parallels the Scheldt River.
-You will cycle through small “polder” villages and past marshy grasslands, ponds, and picturesque creeks.
-A Berlare-Appels ferry takes you to the south shore of the Scheldt, where you will cross the Dender River locks system and rejoin your barge.
-Cycle to Dendermonde, a centuries-old city with a Benedictine abbey and pretty market square at its center.
-Your destination today is St. Amands, where the barge will dock on the banks of the Scheldt River.
-Dinner is on board tonight.
-This evening, enjoy a Belgian beer tasting.
+Your bike path follows the Scheldt River, passing through small “polder” villages, marshy grasslands, ponds, and picturesque creeks.
+A ferry at Berlare-Appels takes you to the south shore of the Scheldt, where you’ll cross the Dender River lock system and rejoin your barge.

 Today’s Ride Choices